ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

 ### Initialize Camera Module

 In the process of video barcode scanning, the camera will provide the video input for the barcode reader.
 In this section, you will be guided on how to initialize the camera module for barcode scanning with the help of `Dynamsoft Camera Enhancer`.
-You can skip this step if you are not going to use `Dynamsoft Camera Enhancer` to create your camera module.

 1. Import and instantiate the Camera Enhancer.
 If you have followed the installation guide, you can import Dynamsoft Barcode Reader (dbr) and Camera Enhancer (dce) in your project.